About the Vibrant Denver Bond

 Denver's Capital Improvement Plan (CIP)

 Every six years, the city documents the infrastructure needed to meet the needs of communities and a growing city through a Six-Year Capital Improvement Plan (“CIP”) (required by City Charter).
 The 2025-2030 CIP identifies approximately 250 projects, which includes upkeep of existing infrastructure as well as new projects previously identified by residents in adopted citywide and neighborhood plans.
-The 2025-2030 CIP is a foundational reference document the city and the public can use to help develop a final bond project list for voters’ approval.
-By prioritizing the investments needed to move Denver forward, we can protect city assets, plan for future needs, and identify appropriate funding sources to deliver world-class projects for residents.
+The 2025-2030 CIP was a foundational reference document the city and the public used to help develop the Vibrant Denver Bond project list.

 View the 2025-2030 CIP